 When?
 Beginning at the October Halloween Party and ending at the Holiday Party on December 9th.

 Where?
-Sample items and all bid sheets should be available at the October and November guild meetings, and the Holiday Party.
+Sample items and all bid sheets should be available at the November guild meeting, and the Holiday Party.
 Photos and descriptions of the items will be on the guild website (below).
 You may email Mary P with a bid at anytime prior to the Holiday Party.

 How?
 Write your name, email address, and bid amount on the appropriate BID SHEET.
 If you are attending a meeting via Zoom, you may put your bid in the Chat.
 Be sure to include the Item number.